RickStrahl/BlogPosts/2019-04/Adventures-in-.NET-SDK-Installation-SDKs-not-Showing-Up/AdventuresInNetSdkInstallationSdksNotShowingUp.md

 ---
-title: 'Adventures in .NET SDK Installation: SDKs not Showing Up'
+title: 'Adventures in .NET Core SDK Installation: Missing SDKs and 32 bit vs 64 bit'
+abstract: Ran into a problem yesterday with a new installation of the .NET Core 3.0 Preview 4 installation.
+Installed the new preview and found that all of my .NET Core 2.x SDKs were no longer showing.
+A lot of back and forth later I found that I accidentally installed the wrong bitness SDK - 32 bit vs 64 bit.
+Here's a quick overview of how and why and why you probably NEVER want to install the 32 bit SDK.
+keywords: .NET Core SDK, 32 bit, 64 bit, SDK, Download
+categories: .NET Core
 weblogName: West Wind Web Log
 postId: 1232649
 permalink: https://weblog.west-wind.com/posts/2019/Apr/20/Adventures-in-NET-SDK-Installation-SDKs-not-Showing-Up
 postDate: 2019-04-20T09:45:24.4539558-10:00
 postStatus: draft
 ---
-# Adventures in .NET SDK Installation: SDKs not Showing Up
+# Adventures in .NET Core SDK Installation: Missing SDKs and 32 bit vs 64 bit

 Yesterday I ran into yet another .NET Core versioning problem, this time related around the .NET Core SDK installation.
 A couple of days ago the [.NET Core 3.0 Preview 4 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) was released and I installed it as I was doing some experiments around Blazor and Razor Components again.
 I installed the SDK and did my 3.0 things and forgot about it.

-Today I went back to one of my .NET Core 2.2 applications and tried to run them and found that when running from the command line I was getting strange errors saying that the required 2.2 SDK wasn't installed.
+Today I went back to one of my .NET Core 2.2 applications and found that when trying to run from the command line I was getting strange errors saying that the required 2.2 SDK wasn't installed.

 To my surprise doing a: